tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development_c1.rst

 1.1 Assigning Roles
 -------------------
-In a real MUD development environment, you would use the `admtool <../command/admtool.html>`_ to assign users and designate a domain lord (lead developer) for each domain.
+In a real MUD development environment, you would use the :doc:`admtool <../command/admtool>` to assign users and designate a domain lord (lead developer) for each domain.
 While you can experiment with this to test the functionality, it is not necessary for the purposes of this guide.